 Aim and outcome

-The Woomera Manual on the International Law of Military Space Operations will become the definitive document on military and security law as it applies to space.
-The project will be completed by 2020 and will draw on the knowledge of dozens of legal and space operations experts from around the world.
+The Woomera Manual on the International Law of Military Space Activities. and Operations will become the definitive document on military and security law as it applies to space.
+The project will be completed by 2023 and will draw on the knowledge of dozens of legal and space operations experts from around the world.
+It will also benefit greatly from a process of peer review and State Engagement.

 The Woomera Manual aims to be a widely recognised and accepted objective statement of existing international law (lex lata) applicable to military space operations.
-It will be published by a major international publisher.
 Government lawyers (especially military lawyers), policy-makers, decision-makers and military space operators comprise the key target audience of The Manual.
 However, it is also expected to spark interest and debate among a wide range of international institutions and the general public, as well as serve as a platform for further academic discourse and research, particularly as legal principles and policies are further developed in response to changing political realities and the evolving global security environment.